conan-io/conan-center-index/CONTRIBUTING.md

    in the body of the PR, referring to the issue of step 1.

 The Conan Community works hard to review all the pull requests and provided assistance where need.
-The [Review Process](docs/review_process.md) is partial automated with the help of @conan-center-index-bot :rocket:
+The [Review Process](docs/review_process.md) is partially automated with the help of @conan-center-index-bot :rocket:

 ## Issues